 When broadcasting primarily to mobile viewers, you can easily switch ClearCaster from 16:9 to square video, improving the visibility of your talent and the real-time comment feed.
 If your broadcast supports 608 captions, you can flow that through to Facebook Live and your VOD assets, as well.

 Leveraging the Facebook API, the ClearCaster monitors outbound bandwidth, and can reduce the data rate of the outbound stream when connectivity slows.
 While this may drop the quality of the Facebook Live event, it won’t cause a catastrophic stop—which can happen with other products without this feature.

 If bandwidth is completely interrupted, ClearCaster sends a slate with the text “Live Video Interrupted” to Facebook Live, but stores the incoming feed to the hard drive.
 If connectivity is restored in under three minutes, the unit simply starts transmitting the recorded stream, so no content is lost.
 In the final VOD stream published by Facebook, the interruption is edited out—so while there may be a short interruption, the VOD version isn’t ruined.

 If power is lost, simply restart the machine, and it will reconnect and restart the broadcast.
 Obviously, content is lost in the interim, but you’re back up and running as quickly as possible.
 Note that since Facebook ends a live stream if it’s down for longer than three minutes, this feature won’t help with long stoppages.

 Want to learn more about creating professional Facebook Live productions?
 Read the Wowza Ultimate Guide to Facebook Live Streaming.
-For more information about Wowza ClearCaster, visit the ClearCaster Pro to Facebook Live page or sign up for a personalized demo.
+For more information about Wowza ClearCaster, visit the product page.